US general: US troops won't withdraw fron Syrian city of Manbij

 The Syrian National Dialogue Congress will take place over Monday and Tuesday, and will be attended by up to 1,500 delegates from across the Syrian political landscape, Russian state media says.

-The UN's Special Envoy for Syria, Staffan de Mistura will attend, the world body confirmed.
+The UN's special envoy for Syria, Staffan de Mistura, will attend, the world body confirmed.

 Differing accounts